cancerit/alleleCount/nf_allelecount/readme.md

-# Generic NextFlow wrapper for allelecounter
+# Generic NextFlow wrapper for alleleCount

-A very simple nextflow wrapper for allelecount.
-Runs allelecount v4.3.0 in a singularity container located at `docker://quay.io/wtsicgp/allelecount:v4.3.0`.
+A very simple nextflow wrapper for alleleCount.
+Runs alleleCount v4.3.0 in a singularity container located at `docker://quay.io/wtsicgp/allelecount:v4.3.0`.

 ### Requirements